Cognigy/Documentation/docs/en/docs/ai/flow-nodes/services/http-request.md

 ### Execution & Caching
 #### Execute Requests asynchronously

 When enabled, the HTTP Request Node will execute the request asynchronously, meaning that it will not wait for a response before continuing flow execution

 #### Cache Results

-When enabled the HTTP Node will cache the responses.
+When enabled, the HTTP Node will cache the responses.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/flow-nodes/images/7cd129c-ssl.JPG" width="100%" />